Personal Development, Business, Finance, and Investing for Everyone

 Undiversifiable or Systematic/Market Risk

-The risk includes all the unforeseen events that happen in everyday life, thus, making it beyond the control of the investors.
+The risk includes all the unforeseen events that happen in everyday life, thus making it beyond the control of the investors.
 Systematic risk impacts the entire industry rather than a single company or security.
 Common causes include inflation rates, exchange rates, political instability, war, and interest rates.

 Unsystematic Risk or Diversifiable Risk

 Common sources of unsystematic risk are business risk and financial risk.
 Thus, the aim is to invest in various assets so they will not all be affected the same way by market events.
-This varied risk can be avoidable by various companies or industries by opting for a suitably diversified portfolio.
+This varied risk can be avoided by various companies or industries by opting for a suitably diversified portfolio.

 What are the types of Systematic Risk?